Skip to content

 Found by Those Who Know

 Great stones do not reveal themselves easily.
 They surface from river gravels in Sri Lanka, metamorphic corridors in Madagascar, marble seams in Vietnam.
-Finding them demands geological intuition, market fluency across continents, and the instinct to recognise beauty before the lapidary's wheel has turned.
+Finding them demands literacy across continents, and the instinct to recognise beauty before the lapidary's wheel has touched it.

 03